Because of pandemic, Supreme Court will begin new term with teleconference arguments

-The nine justices have not met in person for oral argument since March 4.
-The court postponed oral arguments later that month and in April, and held remote hearings in May.
+The nine justices have not met in person for oral arguments since March 4.
+The court postponed oral arguments later that month and in April, and it held remote hearings in May.
 Those arguments lacked the grandeur of the classic courtroom — the justices called in, and Justice Ruth Bader Ginsburg once participated from a hospital room — but were for the first time immediately available to the public, which could listen in real time.

-Ginsburg is 87 and Justice Stephen G. Breyer just turned 82; four others are 65 or older and thus considered at special risk for covid-19, the disease caused by coronavirus.
+Ginsburg is 87 and Justice Stephen G. Breyer just turned 82; four others are 65 or older and thus considered at special risk for covid-19, the disease caused by the novel coronavirus.

 The court’s reluctance to set rules beyond its opening two-week set of hearings indicates justices are hopeful about returning to in-person arguments.
 But even when that happens, groups are asking the justices not to abandon live audio of their proceedings, and perhaps to expand it.